 Robert Zinna (Vice-Chair)

 Retired Professor of Environmental Studies, Warren Wilson College

 EQI’s monitoring programs were started by acknowledging that data was sparse that was needed to create watershed management plans.
 Volunteers make a huge difference in data collection that would otherwise be unrealistic due to personnel and financial restrictions.

 The responsibilities of VWIN chemical monitoring volunteers includes mostly driving, collecting water samples, and filling out sampling forms.
 It is mostly a solitary effort for about an hour per month for each site.
 The SMIE biomonitoring volunteers need additional training to learn invertebrate identification and sampling protocols.
 The sampling takes place in small groups each spring and fall and takes about four hours per sampling trip.
 You can learn more by visiting the VWIN and SMIE project pages.
 Get in touch with us below if it sounds fun!

 Internships are available for local college students to learn lab skills and help with our volunteer monitoring programs.
 We have a paid internship each semester through our partnership with UNC-Asheville.
 Students from other colleges have worked with us as well, including Warren Wilson College, Montreat College, and Mars Hill University.

 If you are interested in getting lab experience or have other skills that could help our tiny nonprofit, we’re here for you.
 Get in touch with us below for more details.

 Federal Work-Study Positions

 EQI is a host site for federal work-study students from UNC-Asheville and AB-Tech Community College.
 Students are trained to conduct water analysis and various laboratory tasks based on their interests.
+Wages are $15/hour.
 See below if you are eligible for the FWS programs at your school.